Module 5: Agent & LLM evaluations (Evals)

 Notebook running simple evaluation with 6 examples and 3 scorers showing results

-The evaluation runs all 6 test cases against the prospect agent and reports the aggregate scores.
+The evaluation runs all 6 test cases against the prospect agent and reports the overall scores.

 View results in MLflow